TL;DR

 - Contact Your Insurer.
 You call your PMI provider and give them the details of the referral.

 - Authorisation.
-The insurer confirms your condition is covered and authorises the claim.
+The insurer confirms your condition may be covered and authorises the claim.

 - Choose Your Specialist.
 You get access to a network of private specialists and hospitals, often with the flexibility to choose who you see and where.